FIAF/fiaf-cataloguing-manual/markdown/0270-e.7.2_newsreels_and_tv_news_current_affairs_pr/en.md

-# E.7.2 Newsreels and TV news/current affairs programmes<a name="manual-E.7.2"/>
+# E.7.2 Newsreels and TV news/current affairs programmes {#manual-E.7.2}

 These also do not constitute aggregates.